Axinom/drm-sample-player-android-media3/README.md

 # AndroidX Media

-More details on Android MediaX can be found here `https://github.com/androidx/media`
+More details on AndroidX Media can be found here `https://github.com/androidx/media`